xcart/xcart-docs/_pages/kb_en/setting_up_x-cart_5_environment/creating_self-signed_ssl_certificate.md

 layout: article_with_sidebar
 updated_at: '2016-09-27 23:25 +0400'
 identifier: ref_u3gKq6NF
-title: Creating a self-signed SSL certificate
+title: Creating a Self-signed SSL Certificate
 categories:
   - Developer docs
 published: true
 order: 700
 ---

-## Why do I need self-signed SSL certificate?
+## Why Do I Need a Self-signed SSL Certificate?

 SSL certificate is used by {% link "openSSL" ref_GuFOdboA %} in order to encrypt data passed via {% link "cURL" ref_sshnMtN7 %}.
 If you are testing X-Cart 5 on local machine and your web-server does not have any SSL certificate, then your store will not be able to connect to marketplace.
 If this is your case, you need to generate self-signed SSL certificate in order to be able to install modules.
 The way you can do it will depend on what type of server you are using.

-## Creating self-signed SSL certificate
+## Creating a Self-signed SSL Certificate

 ### Windows + XAMPP